AAgozzino/reviva/README.md

 # Reviva dev test

 Reviva dev test is a PHP application that prints the receipt details for the given shopping basket.
+It takes product's price adding sales tax (except for books, food and medical products) and import duty.

 ## Installation